All About Selling Canva Templates as a Side Hustle

 Your delivery PDF should include:

-Keep instructions simple so that even someone brand new to Canva can understand your directions.
-Many buyers will need basic guidance, and if you give them a smooth experience, you'll be more likely to get repeat customers and good reviews from them.
+Keep instructions simple so that even someone brand new to Canva can follow along.
+Many buyers will need basic guidance, and a smooth experience means fewer complaints and better reviews!

 Licensing Rules You Need to Know

-You cannot just take a Canva template, make minor changes, and sell it as your own.
-Your design needs to be an original creation even if using what you find on Canva.
+You cannot just take a Canva template, make minor changes, and sell it as your own product.
+Your design needs to be an original creation that meaningfully combines and transforms elements.

-Selling Canva templates can definitely be worth it if you enjoy design, are willing to put in the upfront work, and treat it like a real business.
+Selling Canva templates can definitely be worth it if you enjoy design, are willing to put in the upfront work, and treat it like a real business rather than a shortcut.

-Unfortunately, it is not likely to be a good fit if you need money right away.
-In that case, a remote job or faster-paying freelance work is probably best.
+Keep in mind that it is not a good fit if you need money right away.
+In that case, a remote job or faster-paying freelance work is probably a better first move.

-But if you want a creative side hustle that can grow over time, Canva templates could be a good idea for you.
+But if you want a creative side hustle that can grow over time, Canva templates are worth considering.
 Start with one niche, create something useful for a specific buyer, and keep improving based on what gets clicks and sales.
+The sellers who do best are usually not the ones with the prettiest designs — they are the ones who understand their customers!

-For more ideas for extra cash, check out my list of 100 ways to earn extra cash online.
+For more ideas like this one, check out my list of 100 ways to earn extra cash online.